ElektronikaDonBosco/Blind-eye/README.md

 ## Install dependecies and download packages

-First of all we will have to install python dependecies.
+The next step will be to install python dependecies.
 For that open a terminal an execute the following commands.

 ```bash
 sudo apt-get update